If you’re lucky enough to be a homeowner, the chances are you’ll want insurance which covers both the building itself and also your possessions.

 Don’t forget other perils

-Other possible problems contents insurance will financially protect you against include:
+Other possible problems you will be protected against include:

 - Storms and flooding – More and more parts of the country are prone to flooding and storm damage as climate change takes effect.
 If your property is flooded, the damage to personal possessions can be extensive.